Ismino/rgbslider/README.md

 ## RGB color slider website

 The website is designed to let the user pick and choose colors with a rgb slider.
-The user can generete the color chooesen and see the rgb value to use in their code.
+The user can generete the color choosen and see the rgb value to use in their code.

 ![Multidevice](assets/image/multidevice.png)